Jeanette Beebe is a

-She reports and produces newscast stories and features for the NPR station in Philadelphia (WHYY), with a focus on New Jersey.
-Her radio stories air on Morning Edition and WHYY's NewsWorks Tonight podcast, with web stories on WHYY.org.
+She reports for NPR's Philly affiliate (WHYY), with a focus on New Jersey.
+Her radio stories air on Morning Edition and NewsWorks Tonight, with web stories on WHYY.org.
 She also covers health and science for The Daily Beast.

 Her Scientific American story on the world's first pizza chef robot was called "creepier than lice and spiders" by The New York Post.
 Her reporting has also appeared in the Philadelphia Business Journal, The Tab, Princeton Echo, Planet Princeton, and the Princeton Alumni Weekly.